-An allergic reaction usually triggers symptoms in the respiratory tract, including your nose, sinuses, throat, and lungs, but symptoms can also affect your ears.
-For some people, an allergic reaction may also trigger asthma.
-The severity of your symptoms depends on the how allergic you are to the allergen.
+An allergic reaction usually triggers symptoms in the respiratory tract, including your nose, sinuses, throat, and lungs, but symptoms can also affect your ears and eyes.
+For some people, an allergic reaction may also trigger asthma and difficulty breathing.
+The severity of your symptoms depends on the how allergic you are to the offending allergen (s).
 Common allergy symptoms include:

 After reaching a diagnosis, Dr. Babajanian develops an appropriate treatment plan.
 Treatment always includes helping patients learn how to avoid allergens whenever possible in their living and working environment.
 For patients who would benefit, Dr. Babajanian can recommend over-the-counter and prescription medications (such as antihistamines and decongestants) to help control the bothersome symptoms.
 Only in cases that do not respond to simple measures such as environmental avoidance and hygiene as well as medications, allergy skin testing and potentially allergy shots are recommended.
 Allergy desensitization is effective in selected patients but is cumbersome and time consuming requiring many years of disciplined allergy shots, not practical for many patients.

 Feel free to email us regarding any scheduling or general questions!